dream-num/univer/README.md

 ## Introduction

-Univer is a set of enterprise document and data collaboration solutions, including spreadsheets, documents, and slides.
-The highly extensible design allows developers to customize personalized functions based on Univer.
+Univer is a set of enterprise document and data collaboration solutions, integrating spreadsheets, documents, and slides.

-Highlights of Univer:
+Highlights:

-- 📈 Univer supports spreadsheets.
-Documents and slides will be supported in the future.
+- 📈 Univer is designed to support both **spreadsheets** and **documents**. **Slides** will be supported as well in the future.
-- 🌌 Highly extensible architecture design.
-  - 🔌 Plug-in architecture, the capabilities of documents can be combined on demand, support third-party plug-ins, and facilitate customization development.
-  - 💄 Provide component library and icons to help developers present a consistent user experience.
+- ⚙️ Univer is easily **embeddable**, allowing seamless integration into your applications.
+- 🎇 Univer is **powerful**, offering a wide range of features including **formulas**, **conditional formatting**, **data validation**, **filtering**, **collaborative editing**, **printing**, **import & export** and more features on the horizon.
+- 🔌 Univer is **highly extensible**, thanks to its *plug-in architecture* and *Facade API* that makes it a delight for developers to implement their unique requirements on the top of Univer.
+- 💄 Univer is **highly customizable**, allowing you to personalize its appearance using *themes*.
+It also provides support for internationalization (i18n).
-- ⚡ High performance.
+- ⚡ Univer in **performant**.
-  - ✏️ Unified and efficient rendering engine and formula engine, based on Canvas.
-  - 🧮 High-performance formula engine, supports Web Worker.
-- 🌍 Internationalization support.
+  - ✏️ Univer boasts an efficient *rendering engine* based on canvas, capable of rendering various document types flawlessly.
+The rendering engines supports advanced typesetting features such as *punctuation squeezing*, *text and image layout* and *scroll buffering*.
+  - 🧮 Univer incorporates a lightning-fast *formula engine* that can operate in Web Workers or even on the server side.
+- 🌌 Univer is a **highly integrated** system.
+Documents, spreadsheets and slides can interoperate with each others and even rendered on the same canvas, allowing information and data flow within Univer.

 ## Examples